vinnie1909/Automated-Claims-Processing/README.md

 # Import Remote Libraries
 First, let's import the necessary libraries.

+# Create S3 Buckets

+# S3 Bucket to serve as input for evidence of coverage documents

 We'll use the us-west-2 region and create the boto3 clients for the required AWS services